Mexican mask-folk art: Mask making

 After the masks are shaped, they are painted and otherwise decorated.
 Facial features may be cut into or painted on the mask.
-Most masks are painted first with a layer of white with colors added.
-Traditionally the decorative paint was oil and enamel, but many have switched to acrylics and other commercial paints.
-Although details such as beards, mustaches and eyebrows can be painted or sculpted on the mask, more realistic versions add ixtle, cotton, animal hair (such as horse or sheep) and even human hair, as well as other materials.
-Eyes can be imitated on the mask with the use of marbles, mica, flat or curve glass (painted behind) or glass eyes.
-Many tiger masks place mirrors for eyes.
+Most masks are painted first with a layer of white before colors are added.
+Decorative paints were traditionally oil and enamel, but many mask makers have switched to acrylics and other commercial paints.
+Although details such as beards, mustaches and eyebrows can be painted or sculpted on the mask, more realistic versions use ixtle, cotton, animal hair (such as horse or sheep) and even human hair, as well as other materials.
+Eyes can be imitated on the mask with the use of marbles, mica, flat or curved glass (painted behind), or glass eyes.
+Many tiger masks have mirrors for eyes.
 Teeth can be added with the use of real ones from animals or humans, as well as metal, cactus spines, corn or reeds.
 If the mask has a tongue, it is often of leather or tin.
-Horns on devil masks are commonly made from those from cows, goats or deer.
+Horns on devil masks are commonly made from the horns of cows, goats or deer.
 Finished masks often receive further decoration with ribbons, gold accents, bells, sequins and more.
-Often this addition of decoration is done by the dancers themselves to personalize them, especially the addition of beards and fangs.
+Often the addition of decoration is done by the dancers themselves to personalize them, especially the addition of beards and fangs.
 In the town of Teloloapan, Guerrero, the local government holds a contest for the best decoration of devil masks.

 Types of masks

-Masks in Mexico vary tremendously, with masks for the same dances changing from once village to the next.
-These mask depict human beings, including famous people, animals, supernatural beings, abstract concepts, aliens and fantastic creatures.
+Masks in Mexico vary tremendously, with masks for the same dances changing from one village to the next.
+These masks depict human beings, including famous people, animals, supernatural beings, abstract concepts, aliens and fantastic creatures.
 Some masks combine elements from different categories.

 Masks range from the crude to ones with detail to make them seem like real faces.
-Most masks are scaled to fit the human face, with dancers looking out slits just above the painted eyes.
+Most masks are scaled to fit the human face, with dancers looking out through slits just above the painted eyes.
 The smallest masks measure between ten and fifteen centimeters wide with the rest of the face, including the mouth, covered by cloth.
 Other masks are much larger than the face, with the wearer looking out the mouth of the mask.
 Some masks have movable parts such as lips, tongue and eyelids to make them more animated.

 Masks have depicted the three races of Mexican history, indigenous, European and African.
 Masks with Asian features can sometimes be found along the Pacific coast, where immigrants from China and the Philippines settled.
 The majority of Mexican masks depict human male faces, especially those for Carnival, Holy Week, Day of the Dead and local saint festivals.
 Many of the human masks are realistic, and faithfully reproduce various facial types.
 Others are so stylized that facial figures are only suggested.
 Expressions vary depending on the character being portrayed.